CreatorDev/Ci40-ew17-beacon/README.md

 ![logo](https://static.creatordev.io/logo-md-s.svg)

-# Embedded World 2017 - bulb controller app
+# Embedded World 2017 - beacon

 ## Overview

-This scripts broadcast url in eddystone-url format.
+This script broadcasts url in eddystone-url format.
 Such broadcast can be observed by Android and iOS devices giving user notifications.

 ## Prerequisties